 Prior to having your blood drawn, tell your doctor about all prescription and nonprescription medications that you’re currently taking.

-Having your blood drawn is a simple procedure and complications are extremely rare.
-It can be difficult to take blood from people with small veins.
-The lab technician may be unable to locate a vein, or once the needle is inside the arm or hand, the lab technician may have to move the needle around in order to draw blood.
-This can cause a sharp pain or a stinging sensation.
-Rare complications that can occur include:
+However, it can be difficult to take blood from people with small veins.
+The lab technician may be unable to locate a vein the first time, or once the needle is inside the arm or hand, they may have to move the needle around in order to draw blood.
+This can cause sharp pain or a stinging sensation.

 Rare complications of a blood test may include: